-- Has 8, 16, 32, 48, or 64 megabytes of subsystem storage - Note: The Model 23 with RPQ # 8B0035 does not support 8M bytes of subsystem storage. - Repowers address and data lines
+- has 8, 16, 32, 48, or 64 megabytes of subsystem storage - Repowers address and data lines

-Subsystem Storage Cards for Machines Without Expanded Storage (Early Model 21s only)
+Subsystem Storage Cards for Machines Without Expanded Storage

 There are three types of cards on the subsystem storage board:

 - Address Redrive (CMAR) Card

 - Each CMAR card sends the addresses to two storage cards for every storage request.

 - Each storage board has two CMAR cards.

 - Data Redrive (CMDR) Card

 - Each CMDR card drives data to one-half of the cards in a board for each storage request.

 - There are two CMDR cards in each storage board.

 - Storage (CMSH) Card

 - Each storage card contains one megabyte of data.

 - Each storage board can have 16 CMSH cards.